n1k0m0/BackLight/README.md

 Client:

 You need Visual Studio.
 I used Visual Studio Community edition 2019 (see https://visualstudio.microsoft.com/vs/) Just clone/download this repository.
 Then, open the BackLight/BackLight.sln in Visual Studio 2019.
 Compile the project.
 Don't forget to switch from DEBUG compilation to RELEASE compilation.
-You may also download the current build which I uploaded to the repository (see binary folder).
+You may also download the current build which I uploaded to the repository (see "Builds" folder).

 Server: